 Join the digital mailing list to be notified when new dates are added to the website for registration.
 New dates for registration will be added to this website periodically, depending on the veterinary student schedules.
 We attempt to hold one camp in the Fall semester, and one camp in Spring semester.
 Over the summer there are 2-3 camps per month.
 These dates are determined in late spring.
 Join our digital mailing list to be notified when new dates are added to the website for registration.

 Our activity modules are currently geared toward high school age students.
 Some of our activities ask the participants to draw on their high school science or anatomy knowledge.
 Please contact us if you have a younger student who would like to attend.

 Self-hosted camps that take place on campus, are 3 hours.
 Times vary for break-out camps taking place in partnership with outside organizations.

 What will I do at camp?

-The VetCamp coordinators have created several modules of activities to rotate and choose from, depending on time.
-Below are a few of our most popular activities.
+VetCamp coordinators have created several modules of activities to rotate and choose from, depending on time.
+Below are a few of the most popular activities.

 - Choose Your Own Adventure - Participants work through an emergency case on our simulation dog, "Molly".

 - Careers Game - Participants work in teams to dress up as the correct "veterinarian" needed for a case.
 Follow up questions test, and teach participants about the many different fields of veterinary medicine.